Franz Joseph Esser: Family

 Esser was the son of master Cologne shoemaker Franz Anton Hubert Esser (1857–1940) and his wife Anna Maria (1867–1936), née Menné.
 On October 28, 1933, he married Hedwig Maria Hubertine Schuler (1900–1945), called "Hetty," the youngest of eleven children of the Cologne merchant Karl Heinrich Hubert Schuler (1849–1912) and Hedwig Caroline Louise (1852–1938), née Welter.
 His wife's mother was the daughter of the Cologne painter Michael Welter.
 Franz Joseph and Hetty Esser had two children, Hedwig Mechtild (born 1935) and Franz Martin (born 1939).
 After the early death of his first wife, he married Liselotte Backhaus, née Schlüter, in 1950.

 Education

 In 1907, as a 16-year-old, Esser began painting oil pictures.
-In 1910 he graduated from the Royal Kaiser Wilhelm Gymnasium in Cologne.
-He studied art history at the Rheinische Friedrich-Wilhelms-Universität in Bonn with Paul Clemen, at the Friedrich-Wilhelms-Universität in Berlin and at the Ludwig-Maximilians-Universität in Munich with Heinrich Wölfflin until 1914.
-At the universities he also took drawing and modeling courses, where he met Max Ernst.
-In 1912 he went on a study trip to Constantinople.
+In 1910, he graduated from the Royal Kaiser Wilhelm Gymnasium in Cologne.
+He studied art history at the Rhenish Friedrich Wilhelm University of Bonn with Paul Clemen, at the Friedrich Wilhelm University of Berlin and at the Ludwig-Maximilians-Universität München with Heinrich Wölfflin until 1914.
+At the universities, he also took drawing and modeling courses, where he met Max Ernst.
+In 1912, he went on a study trip to Constantinople.
 Following his studies, he was employed as a volunteer at the Bockhorni Royal Court Glass Painting Company in Munich.